elescak/reproducibility_workshop/README.md

 # reproducibility_workshop
-Workshop on reproducibility from 2018 WDAFS Meeting
+Workshop on data reproducibility from 2018 WDAFS Meeting.